t83714/fractal-component/README.md

 ** New: Support Function Component via [New Hooks API](https://reactjs.org/docs/hooks-custom.html) (Requires React Version 16.8.0 and above)

 Please find the complete Changelog from [here](./CHANGES.md).

+## FAQ

+- Why I can't call `setState` method anymore / Why hook API doesn't offer `setState`?

+`fractal-component` manages your component state (either [Function or Class Component](https://reactjs.org/docs/components-and-props.html#function-and-class-components)) in a global [Redux Store](https://redux.js.org/api/store).
+You will need to `dispatch` an Action to trigger state changes in [Reducers](https://redux.js.org/basics/reducers) (either your component reducer or global reducer).
+Once the state in the global redux store is updated, `fractal-component` will update the React component state automatically in order to trigger re-rendering.

+- What's `Namespace Data`?

+When create re-usable component, we should keep in mind that the component could be reused multiple times on the same screen.
+There may be some initialization operation that should only perform once when the first component instance of the reuable component is rendered on screen and, consequently,some clean-up job that should be only perform once after the last component instance of the component is unmounted.

+React, currently, doesn't offer life cycle hooks for this purspose. `fractal-component` allows you achieve

 ## Quick Start